ADAH-EviDENce/evidence/README.md

 ### Add additional users

-If the existing user is not enough.
-You can add a user to the frontend with the following command (you can choose your own username by replacing `mynewusername` value in command)
+If the existing user is not enough, you can add a new user to the frontend with the following command:
+(you can choose your own username by replacing `mynewusername` value in command)

 ```shell